GSathish/eece211/2-1-Specifications.md

 The length of a string variable that points to `null` throws a `NullPointer&shy;Exception`.

 Null values are troublesome and unsafe, so much so that you're well advised to remove them from your design vocabulary.
-In 6.005 --- and in fact in most good Java programming --- **null values are implicitly disallowed as parameters and return values**.
+For good Java programming --- **null values are implicitly disallowed as parameters and return values**.
 So every method implicitly has a precondition on its object and array parameters that they be non-null.
 Every method that returns an object or an array implicitly has a postcondition that its return value is non-null.
 If a method allows null values for a parameter, it should explicitly state it, or if it might return a null value as a result, it should explicitly state it.